D1aoBoomm/GI-PIP/README.md

 </center>

 We include additive_noise, gradient_sparse, gradient_clip and Soteria four defense methods into our code.
-You can adjust defense scheme as you wish.
+You can adjust defense scheme and the parameters as you wish.
 Check `defense.py` for more details.

 For example, to use various ratio of gradient_sparsity:
 ```bash